The Correct Execution

 At this point, we would like to explain pull-ups with a wide overhand grip in more detail to you.
 With this grip, you specifically activate the upper diagonal muscle fibers of the m. latissimus dorsi, thus achieving a growth in width in the back.

 The execution stays nearly the same for all other grips.
 Needless to say, you should always warm up your body adequately before your pull-up practice, as you should do before any physical exercise.

-Chin-ups with a Wide Overhand Grip
+Pull-ups with a Wide Overhand Grip

-You can do pull-ups with a wide overhand grip in two ways, either pulling the bar up to your chest, or behind your head to your neck.
+You can do pull-ups with a wide overhand grip in two ways, either pulling the pull-up bar up to your chest, or behind your head to your neck.
 However, during pulls towards the neck, the shoulders are forced into an unnatural position, which results in an enormous strain for the shoulder joints.
 That is why this variation cannot be recommended.

 Hold the bar with overhand grip.
 Be careful not to straighten your arms completely while hanging from the pull-up bar, as this puts a lot of strain on your elbow joints and may lead to injuries.
 Your back should be straight, your legs either straight or bent.
 Breathe out and pull yourself up.
 You have reached the final position of the upward movement as soon as your clavicular fibers of your chest are level with the bar.
 Slowly release your body downwards and breathe in.
 Again, be careful not to extend your elbows completely.
 Afterwards, continue with the next repetition.

 Tip 1 - Different grip positions

 There are several possibilities if you want to increase the number of your repetitions.
 One option for increasing pull-ups is the use of different pull-up grips.
 As already pointed out, different grips shift the position of the strain on the muscles, which means that using different grips lets you vary the intensity of strain for the different regions of the back.
 Thus, you can also avoid stagnation and therefore do more pull-ups.

 The following variations can be selected: